fkyz61/LARA-NLPCC2026/README.md

 ## 7. Contact

-For the duration of the double-blind review, all correspondence should be conducted through the NLPCC 2026 submission system.
-The author contact information will be made available in the camera-ready version.
+For the duration of the double-blind review, all correspondence should be routed through the conference submission system.
+Author contact information will be made available in the camera-ready version.